 Two lectures and one tutorial each week.
 The lectures give an introduction to the main themes and issues of the paper.
 The tutorials are for student-centred discussion, debate and group work.

-Highly recommended: Rod Hague, Martin Harrop, and John McCormick, Comparative Government and Politics: An Introduction, 10th edition, Palgrave Macmillan, 2016.
+Rod Hague, Martin Harrop, and John McCormick, Comparative Government and Politics: An Introduction, 11th edition, Palgrave Macmillan, 2019.

 - Course outline

 For a current course outline, please email email@example.com

 - Graduate Attributes Emphasised

 - Global perspective, Communication, Critical thinking, Information literacy.

 View more information about Otago's graduate attributes.

 - Learning Outcomes